austinauyeung/C9/README.md

 ## FAQs
 ### Where can I make feature suggestions or report bugs?
 You can use the [issues](https://github.com/austinauyeung/C9/issues) tab for both.

-### How do I configure C9?
-The [wiki](https://github.com/austinauyeung/C9/wiki) has descriptions of each setting and instructions for each cursor.

 ### What is Shizuku?
 Shizuku allows applications in general to perform actions that require elevated privileges.
 In C9, it is required to dispatch gestures on Android 7 and 11 using [InputManager](https://developer.android.com/reference/android/hardware/input/InputManager) instead of the standard dispatch using [AccessibilityService](https://developer.android.com/reference/android/accessibilityservice/AccessibilityService).